mknejp/schedulers/README.md

 This scheduler wraps the "main queue" of Apple's GCD that is provided by the system and runs all the UI code by default.
 If your application does not have a UI you have to call `libdispatch_main()` on your main thread to start the event loop.

 #### android_main_looper
 Uses the `ALooper` API of Android to schedule tasks on your application's main event loop.
-This only works if your application is rooted in a Java activity.
+This only works if your application is rooted in an activity.

 #### Others
 More schedulers will be added over time.